vikerup/simple-battery-notification/README.md

 ## Installation

-Either run the bash script as your user or manually copy the copy from the setup.sh file.
+Either run the bash script as your user or manually copy the content from the setup.sh file.
 If going for the manual approach remove the backslashes escaping the $.

 ## Credit